Best-selling Southern author Anne Rivers Siddons dies at 83

 Siddons published 19 novels and one collection of essays.
 She also worked for Atlanta Magazine.

+In 1966, she married advertising executive Heyward Siddons.
+He was a champion of her work who read drafts of her novels aloud every night, the Atlanta Journal-Constitution reported .
+Heyward Siddons died in 2014.

-She’s survived by four stepsons and three step-grandchildren.
+Annie Rivers Siddons is survived by four stepsons and three step-grandchildren, according to The Post and Courier.